-Eloise, a Volunteer Mentor with City Year Greater Manchester in 2020-21, shares her story
+Eloise, a City Year Mentor in Manchester, 2020-21, shares her story

 “I joined City Year because I wanted a challenge.
 I knew I wasn’t a confident person and it would be completely out of my comfort zone but I wanted to do something where I could throw myself in at the deep end.
 I was also hoping I’d get an insight into what I’d want to do in the future as I had no clue.
 I never imagined it would give me something to be passionate about.
 I’d never really been passionate about anything but City Year captured and brought out a new emotional connection to work.
 To start with, I was terrified but the year completely exceeded my expectations and, without a doubt, has been one of the best decisions I’ve ever made.